-- Under tax year basis, the profits assessable for a tax year are those arising in the tax year. - 2023/24 was a transition year, where businesses moved from the old system of assessment ("current year basis") to the new one. - The above rules apply also for partnerships and limited liability partnerships (LLPs).
+- Under tax year basis, the profits assessable for a tax year are those arising in the tax year. - 2023/24 was a transition year, where businesses moved from the old system of assessment ('current year basis') to the new one. - In some cases, this change created additional assessable profits in 2023/24, known as 'transition profits'.
+These are automatically spread equally over 5 years, commencing in 2023/24, unless the taxpayer elects to have some of the spread profits taxed earlier. - The above rules apply also for partnerships and limited liability partnerships (LLPs).

-Cash basis
+Cash basis - unincorporated businesses